mpjovanovich/course-notes/content/SDEV140/index.md

 - Lecture recordings starting today.
 Review how to access them.
 - Schedule your exams today - both midterm and final.
-- Testing 1, 2, 3... this is a new version of the site.
+- Git: see the announcement from last week if you haven't checked it

 ## Schedule